paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-...except that create_bitcoin_public_key is our wrapper function, and bitcoin.pubkey_to_address is the Bitcoin library's, and we have the flexibility in our message sending to Python to call either type of function.<br />
+...except that `create_bitcoin_public_key` is our Python wrapper function, and `bitcoin.pubkey_to_address` belongs to the Python Bitcoin library.<br />
+So, we have the flexibility in our message sending to Python to call either type of function.

 ---